jrcomitre/jrcomitre/README.md

 Software Developer
 -----------------------------

 My name is Gilberto from Brazil (🇧🇷).
-I've been studing since 2020 and working as Front-End Developer since 2022 and currently I'm working at chemical company.
+I've been studing since 2020 and working as developer since 2022 and currently I'm working at chemical company.

 I passionate to code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.